The five most essential practices for great voice interactions

 The future of customer service will be automated.
 That’s a top takeaway from a recent Gartner research report [paywall], which projects that by 2021, three-quarters of customer transactions will be automated.

-Should human customer service call center agents be worried?
+Should human customer service contact center agents be worried?
 We think not.
 That’s because automation will make human interactions even more critical for brands to get right.
 It will filter customer service calls, leaving the machines to provide rote services such as “press 2 to check your balance,” or “press 3 to pay your bill.”
 Meanwhile, the most complex problems will be routed to real people—an opportunity for brands to soar or sink.

 So how can companies pivot their customer service organization to ensure that even as automation increases, human agents deliver great experiences?
 Here’s our list.